mrwizardwizard/GNU-Linux-Configuration/etc/default/README.md

 rodata can be set to rodata=full on arm64 for extra security.

 Tune rcutree.rcu_fanout_leaf between 2-64 to the amount of CPUs you have (2 for 2 cores, etc).

+hash_pointers set to always stops console input on older kernels than 6.17